skalarproduktraum/phd-thesis/chapters/sciview.md

     \caption{Simple Neurite Tracer showing tracing neurons in the adult \emph{Drosophila} brain, and neuropils shown in addition to the traced neurites in the old Fiji 3D Viewer\label{fig:SNTOriginal}.}
 \end{figure*}

-We have expanded the original code to make SNT work on top of SciView, with an example image shown in Figure \ref{fig:SNTnew}.
+We have expanded the original code to make SNT work on top of SciView, with an example image shown in Figure \ref{fig:sciviewSNT}.

 \begin{figure*}
     \includegraphics{./figures/sciviewSNT.png}